ManojModhale/InnovixionTech-Nov2/README.md

 there are 2 files, but if you have to run it task you have to run 'TaskSchedular.java' file.   <br>
 file name = Task.java  <br>
 main method file name = TaskSchedular.java  <br>

+I have completed Internship 'Task-3', Which involves creating a "Online Quiz App", I've incorporated 10 multiple choice based questions with it's 4 options. there are 3 files, but if you have to run it task you have to run 'TaskSchedular.java' file.   <br>
+file name = Question.java  <br>
+file name = Quiz.java  <br>
+main method file name = QuizApp.java  <br>